Simulation-Software-Engineering/Lecture-Material/building-and-packaging/material/systempaths-and-librarytools_slides.md

   }
 </style>

+# System paths and libraries

-# Environment Variables, Paths and How to Find Them
+## Environment Variables, Paths, Libraries and How to Find Them

 ---

 ## Introduction

+- Common functionality should not be redone the whole time
+    - Examples: C++ standard library, Python NumPy
+- Software needs to be findable
+- We had this for Python already

+---

+## Shared libraries

+- Code/functionality shared between executables
+    - Often needed functionality shared by many applications stored at one place
+    - Examples: `libc.so`

 ---